-"Interested Person" : An "interested person" means a director, chief executive officer or controlling shareholder of the listed company or an associate of such director, chief executive officer or controlling shareholder "Listing Manual" : The Listing Manual, Section B : Rules of Catalist of the SGX-ST as modified, supplemented or amended from time to time "Securities Account" : A securities account maintained by a Depositor with CDP but does not include securities sub-account maintained with a Depository Agent "Shareholders" : Persons holding Shares of our Company "Substantial Shareholder" : A person who holds directly or indirectly 5% or more of the total issued share capital in our Company or in a company, as the case may be "\$" or "S\$" and "cents" : Singapore dollars and cents, respectively n 0/0 n : Per centum or percentage
+"Controlling Shareholder" : A person who holds directly or indirectly 15% or more of the nominal amount of our Shares or the voting shares in a company, as the case may be, or in fact exercises control over our Company or a company, as the case may be "FY" : Financial year ended or, as the case may be, ending 31 December "Independent Directors" : The non-executive independent Directors of our Company, as at the date of this Appendix, unless otherwise stated "Interested Person" : An "interested person" means a director, chief executive officer or controlling shareholder of the listed company or an associate of such director, chief executive officer or controlling shareholder.
+"Listing Manual" : The Listing Manual, Section B: Rules of Catalist of the SGX-ST as modified, supplemented or amended from time to time.
+"Securities Account" : A securities account maintained by a Depositor with CDP but does not include securities sub-account maintained with a Depository Agent "Shareholders" : Persons holding Shares of our Company "Substantial Shareholder" : A person who holds directly or indirectly 5% or more of the total issued share capital in our Company or in a company, as the case may be "\$" or "S\$" and "cents" : Singapore dollars and cents, respectively "%" : Per centum or percentage